timcarytc/Machine-Learning/README.md

 1. [Unsupervised Learning](./02_Unsupervised_Learning)

 ***
-*This is just a tutorial with demonstrations of the usage of some machine learning algorithms and they are open source.
-I am not responsible for any bugs or errors if you decide to use them in your work and/or research.*
+*This is just a tutorial with demonstrations of the usage of some machine learning algorithms and they are o